 The sound of a car pulling up on the outside distracted her.
 She peeped out of the window and saw Kevin and Irene coming out of the car; he carrying a colt.

 Oh, Irene had also given birth!
 How happy they looked, with their other kids running up to them.
 But deep down, she knew father and mother didn’t really love each other as much as they portrayed.

 To her, the only love that existed was from God to man.
 Men hated each other and only pretended to love one another with an ill motive of satisfying their evil desires.
 They even hated and blamed

 God for their self-imposed sufferings.
-But maybe God also hated men, some of them.
-Probably that’s why the other day he left some, including mothers with babes on their breasts, to starve to death
+But maybe God also hated men--some of them, at least.
+Probably that’s why the other day he left some, including mothers with babes on their breasts, to starve

 She snickered, thinking of how the world would judge her.